PokemonAutomation/SwSh-Arduino/Documentation/HowToUse.md

 If you are comfortable with shell scripting and you don’t want to keep rebuilding all the programs, you can edit "Scripts/BuildAll.cmd" to build only a subset of the programs.

-### Method 3: Run the !BuildAllUnix.sh file.
+### Method 3: Run the 00-BuildAllUnix.sh file.
 (Mac and Linux)

 Now there are scripts for Mac and Linux as well.
 The steps here are similar to Windows (Method 1).

-Go into the folder "DeviceSource", then you need to run the "!BuildAllUnix.sh" script:
+Go into the folder "DeviceSource", then you need to run the "00-BuildAllUnix.sh" script:

 Mac:
 1. Open Terminal
 2. Type `bash ` (with a trailing space!)
 Do not hit enter after entering this.
-3. Drag from finder the "!BuildAllUnix.sh" script into the Terminal Window.
+3. Drag from finder the "00-BuildAllUnix.sh" script into the Terminal Window.
 4. Press enter.
 Linux:
 1. Open a terminal.
-2.	cd into the same path as the "!BuildAllUnix.sh" script.
+2.	cd into the same path as the "00-BuildAllUnix.sh" script.
-3. Type `bash !BuildAllUnix.sh`
+3. Type `bash 00-BuildAllUnix.sh`
 4. Press enter.

 This will build every single program and create .hex files for all of them.
 If will tell you if there are any errors.